 Flooding is inefficient; it requires great quantities of water, while increasing greenhouse gas emissions, emitting methane, and contaminating aquifers.
 Often it requires women and children in poverty-stricken countries to spend many hours hauling water in buckets by hand, making it difficult for them to pursue education or complete other tasks.

 Enter drip irrigation, which Netafim has been promoting since 1965.
 The idea is to give the plant whatever it needs, at the right time, and to irrigate the plant, as opposed to the soil.
-This is done via plastic ‘drip lines’ that lie either above the soil or sub-surface.
+This is 'e via plastic ‘drip lines’ that lie either above the soil or sub-surface.
 Water is controlled at the source, whether it’s a reservoir or tank, and the soil around the plant receives a small, steady, and equal amount of water when the valve is opened.

 There are countless benefits to this system, Barak tells us.
 Not only does it use 60 to 70 percent less water – a precious limited resource on our planet today – but it also reduces greenhouse gas emissions through more precise use of fertilizers, which are pre-mixed in the water before irrigation.
 It allows farmers to grow crops on hilly land, as only level ground can be tilled when flood irrigation is required.
 Drip irrigation reduces nitrate leaching and heavy metal absorption in the soil.